MicrosoftDocs/quantum-docs/articles/user-guide/program-structure.md

 ---
 author: bradben
-description: Understanding the structure and components of a Q# program in Azure Quantum or Juptyer Notebooks, and how they work together. ms.author: brbenefield ms.date: 01/06/2024 ms.service: azure-quantum
+description: This article explains the structure and components of a Q# program in Azure Quantum or Juptyer Notebooks, and how they work together. ms.author: brbenefield ms.date: 01/06/2024 ms.service: azure-quantum